Scholarships, Grants, and Financial Aid

 Diverse International Women Of Color Summer Scholarship is a $500 award designed specifically to assist women of color who are hoping to study abroad on a summer program.
 Applications typically open around March 1 annually.
 Visit DIWCfund.org for more information about how to apply.

 Macquarie University offers 15 scholarships valued up to AUD $1,000 to study abroad students each semester.
 You must have a 3.0 GPA, already be accepted to the program and submit a personal statement which focuses on the definition of culture, what you are excited to discover while studying abroad and how you think this experience will benefit you personally, academically and professionally.
-Please contact your IFSA Admissions Counselor for instructions on how to submit your application.
+Please contact your IFSA Enrollment Counselor for instructions on how to submit your application.

 Trinity College Dublin offers travel grants and scholarships between €1,000 and €2,000.
 Awards available to IFSA students include the Study Abroad STEM Scholarship, the Global Study Abroad Excellence Scholarships, and the Trinity College Dublin Generation Study Abroad Scholarship.